cromdenne/Personal-Blog/_drafts/A-Photoblog-with-Jekyll.md

 now](https://getbootstrap.com/docs/4.0/getting-started/introduction/){:
 .underline-effect}{:target="blank"}.

-Next, let's create a gallery page and add the basic card column components.
+Next, let's create a gallery page and add the basic card column components, as well as a loop that places all of our photos.
+(I use my default layout here, but if we already have another layout set up for our gallery we can go ahead and use that.)

 <div class="code-block">
   <div class="header">